-I) The term "territory" has the meaning assigned to it in Article 2 of the Convention;

-m) The term "user charges" means a charge made to airlines (for aircraft, their crews, passengers, baggage, cargo and mail as applicable) by the competent charging authorities or permitted by them to be made for the provision of airport infrastructure, airport environmental, air navigation, or aviation security facilities or services, including related services and facilities.

-n) References in this Agreement to nationals of the Republic of Austria shall be understood as referring to nationals of European Union Member States;

-o) References in this Agreement to airlines of the Republic of Austria and the United Arab Emirates shall be understood as referring to airlines designated by the Republic of Austria and the United Arab Emirates, respectively;

-p) References in this Agreement to the "EU Treaties" shall be understood as referring to the Treaty on European Union and the Treaty on the Functioning of the European Union;
+- I) The term "state subsidy or support" means the provision of support on a discriminatory basis to a designated airline, directly or indirectly, by the state or by a public or private body designated or controlled by the state.
+Without limitation, it may include the setting-off of operational losses; the provision of capital, non-refundable grants or loans on privileged terms; the granting of financial advantages by forgoing profits or the recovery of sums due; the forgoing of a normal return on public funds used; tax exemptions; compensation for financial burdens imposed by the public authorities; or discriminatory access to airport facilities, fuels or other reasonable facilities necessary for the normal operation of air services; - m) The term "territory" has the meaning assigned to it in Article 2 of the Convention; - n) The term "user charges" means a charge imposed on air carriers for the provision of airport infrastructure, airport environmental, air navigation, or aviation security facilities or services including related services and facilities; - o) References in this Agreement to nationals of the Republic of Austria shall be understood as referring to nationals of European Union Member States; - p) References in this Agreement to airlines of the Republic of Austria shall be understood as referring to airlines designated by the Republic of Austria; - q) References in this Agreement to the "EU Treaties" shall be understood as referring to the Treaty on European Union and the Treaty on the Functioning of the European Union: - r) References in this Agreement to the "European Free Trade Association" shall be understood as referring to its Member States Iceland, Liechtenstein, Norway and Switzerland.

-q) References in this Agreement to the "European Free Trade Association" shall be understood as referring to its Member States Iceland, Liechtenstein, Norway and Switzerland.
+s) References in this Agreement to the "WAEMU Member States" shall be understood as referring to the Member States of the West African Economic and Monetary Union.

-ARTICLE 2 GRANT OF RIGHTS
+GRANT OF RIGHTS

-1. Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of operating scheduled international air services on the routes specified in the Annex to this Agreement.

-2. Subject to the provisions of this Agreement the airlines designated by each Contracting Party shall enjoy, while operating the agreed services on the specified routes, the following rights:

-a) The right to fly across the territory of the other Contracting Party without landing, and b) The right to make stops in its territory for non-traffic purposes.

-c) The right to make stops in the territory of the other Contracting Party at the points specified in the Annex for the purpose of taking on board and disembarking passengers, baggage, cargo including mail, separately or in combination.
+- 1. Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of operating scheduled international air services on the routes specified in the Annex to this Agreement. - 2.
+Subject to the provisions of this Agreement the airlines designated by each Contracting Party shall enjoy, while operating the agreed services on the specified routes, the following rights: - a) The right to fly across the territory of the other Contracting Party without landing ("first freedom" rights), and - b) the right to make stops in its territory for non-traffic purposes ("second freedom" rights). - c) The right to make stops in the territory of the other Contracting Party at the points specified in the Annex for the purpose of taking on board and disembarking passengers, baggage, cargo including mail, separately or in combination destined for or coming from point(s) in the territory of the first Contracting Party ("third and fourth freedom" rights).

-3. The grant of traffic rights pursuant to paragraph (2) above does not include the grant of the right to carry passengers, baggage, cargo and mail between points in the territory of the Contracting Party granting the rights and points in the territory of a third country or vice versa ("fifth freedom" rights).
-Fifth freedom traffic rights shall be granted only on the basis of a prior agreement between the aeronautical authorities of both Contracting Parties as per the Annex.

-4. Nothing in paragraph (2) shall be deemed to confer on the airlines designated by one Contracting Party the privilege of taking on board, in the territory of the other Contracting Party, passengers, baggage and cargo including mail for remuneration or hire and destined for another point in the territory of that other Contracting Party ("cabotage").
+- 3. The grant of traffic rights pursuant to paragraph (2) above does not include the grant of the right to carry passengers, baggage, cargo and mail between points in the territory of the Contracting Party granting the rights and points in the territory of a third country or vice versa ("fifth freedom" rights).
+Fifth freedom traffic rights shall be granted only on the basis of the approval of the aeronautical authorities of both Contracting Parties as per the Annex. - 4.
+Nothing in paragraph (2) shall be deemed to confer on the airlines designated by one Contracting Party the privilege of taking on board, in the territory of the other Contracting Party, passengers, baggage and cargo including mail for remuneration or hire and destined for another point in the territory of that other Contracting Party ("cabotage").